protonemedia/laravel-splade-docs/form-builder-overview.md

     ->fill($project);
 ```

+Note that the Eloquent attributes are passed to the frontend, so be careful with sensitive attributes.
+By default, it only passes the attributes to the frontend that you use in the fields.
+You may use a [Transformer](./transformers.md) to help you safely pass data to the frontend.
+Also, check out the [Model Binding Attributes](/form-model-binding-attributes.md) section.

 ## Form Class

 Instead of using an *inline* `SpladeForm` in the controller, you may also use a dedicated class.
 There's an Artisan command to generate a Form class: